 This may sound a bit technical, but it is pretty straight forward.
 When you start breaking down the mass of time sucking tasks often you will find things that you can combine or reengineer to not take as much time.
-Writers by nature are detail oriented whether they think so or not.
+Writers by nature are detail oriented, whether they think so or not.
 You can't write a novel and not be able to sit down and plan your day in the most efficient manner possible, at least it's not that you aren't capable.
 Part of being able to make time is to realize you are in control of your environment.
+You may have tasks that you can't move much or work on much, but everything is a choice.
+Even that realization may give you some power back.
 If you feel like tasks are dragging you around instead of you doing things as you need to then you are the one to blame.
+I know that's a hard pill to swallow, but as an author, and a person really, you control all aspects of your business and your life as far as productivity and mental attitude, for better or worse.

 I am sure those with dependents, kids, pets, spouses are about ready to write me off after that last comment.
 Stick with me.
-I have a seven year old daughter and my husband is a police officer in an understaffed super max so he works ten to twelve hours a day with one to two hours in traffic each way there and home.
-We have a dog with cancer and another one with a strenuous medicine regime.
-There are things that come up that I can't plan for, things that interrupt my routine.
+I have a nine year old daughter I home school, I run a media company building websites, I volunteer for my RWA chapter, am on the RWA national ethics committee and my husband is a police officer in an understaffed super max so he works ten to twelve hours a day with one to two hours in traffic each way there and home.
+We have a dog with a strenuous medicine regime.
+I have an often sick mother brother and SIL with a new baby that need help often and on and on.
+Sure, there are things that come up that I can't plan for, things that interrupt my routine.
 So how do I keep making progress?
-I have a list of a few big things a day I need to do and I keep a running list of small things I can do in waiting rooms, during dance class, or things I can keep on my phone (like recordings of seminars from last year's national RWA conference).
+I have a list of a few big things a day I need to do (the ONE things, we'll discuss those later) and I keep a running list of small things I can do in waiting rooms, during dance class, or things I can keep on my phone (like recordings of seminars from last year's national RWA conference).
 There are dozens of ways you can make progress and continue toward your goal.
-Small task doesn't mean useless.
+Small task doesn't mean useless busy work.
+However, for those to be effective and useful in your grander plan you have to have identified what will actually help you.
 Doing the small things when you can cuts down on the feelings that you aren't getting anywhere.
-We will talk about incremental achievement in the next lesson but for now you need to know a detailed plan will tell you the correct small tasks to plan for and do so you don't lose time because you are accommodating the demands and needs of others.
+We will talk about incremental achievement in the next lesson, but for now, you need to know a detailed plan will tell you the correct small tasks to plan for and do so you don't lose time because you are accommodating the demands and needs of others.
+Because that is an unavoidable consequence of being human and I don't have a way around those kinds of things...yet.